jeongukjae/links/index.md

 ## Ukjae Jeong, 정욱재

-Hi, I'm Ukjae Jeong, working as an Machine Learning Engineer, focusing mostly on MLOps and NLP.
+Hi, I'm Ukjae Jeong, working as a Machine Learning Engineer, focusing mostly on MLOps and NLP.

 Feel free to reach out to me.